 1. There’s the opportunity to obtain qualifications in finance roles

 From investment management to the actuarial profession, jobs in finance tend to include mandatory study towards industry-specific qualifications.
-On an investment or fund management three-year graduate programme at investment management firm Baillie Gifford, for example, you will work towards chartered financial analyst (CFA) level 1 and investment management certificate (IMC) qualifications in your first year and have the option to continue with CFA level 2 and 3 in your second and third year.
+On a three-year investment research graduate programme at investment management firm Baillie Gifford, for example, you will work towards chartered financial analyst (CFA) level 1 and investment management certificate (IMC) qualifications in your first year and have the option to continue with CFA level 2 and 3 in your second and third year.

 2. Finance careers offer a range of roles and specialisations

 The finance industry is broad, spanning sectors as diverse as actuarial, insurance, regulation and banking.
 Within each of these sectors there are a range of divisions that graduates can work in, and it’s not uncommon to experience different specialisms within that division or, once you have more experience under your belt, move into other lines of the business.
 Take graduate schemes in investment banking, for example; many are rotational, with analysts (the job title given to new recruits) spending three to six months of each year of the two/three-year programme working in a different division within the business.

 3. Many finance professionals have a high level of job satisfaction